 The development token URL will show up in the “Development token URL” section:

 The development token endpoint is a special endpoint to help you in getting started with CKEditor Cloud Services.
 It offers unrestricted, full access to the service and will expire 30 days after being used for the first time.
 You should not use it on production.
 Anyone knowing this URL will have full access to the associated environment.

 Skip this step if you use the development token endpoint.

-To write your own security token endpoint, you need to create access credentials for the selected environment by clicking the “Create new access credentials” link.
+To write your own security token endpoint, you need to create access credentials for the selected environment by going to the “Access credentials” tab and clicking the “Create a new access key” button.

 # Configure the application